ABOUT OUR CLASS LEVELS

 Classes at Ballet 180 School are taught as a progression of skills that develop throughout the course of each school year.
 Class levels for ages 2-7 are based on a student’s age as of September 1.
-Students looking to join our pre-professional program (ages 8+) are asked to schedule a level placement class.
+New students ages 8 and up are asked to schedule a level placement class.

 EARLY CHILDHOOD PROGRAM